 Note: Exemptions to the maximum allowed concentrations of restricted materials exist in cases of technology does not yet allow for substitutions, or when alternatives may have a worse impact on human health and the environment.

 A lack of long-term reliability data for lead-free interfaces, the long life of the equipment, and the high costs of product failures drove the exemption for network infrastructure equipment.
-There is currently a great deal of research underway on lead free solder so this exemption may be eliminated in the future.
+There has been a great deal of research on lead free solder and this exemption will likely expire July 2016.
+Siemon products being manufactured in all of our global locations are 100% lead solder free and therefore do not use the RoHS exemption for network infrastructure equipment.

-The list of exemptions is continually growing.
+The list of exemptions is continually changing.
 Exemptions may be found in RoHS amendment and the RoHS Directive Annex.
 Information on further pending exemptions may be found at the UK DTI website.

-Typically, the exemptions will be reviewed every four years.
+Typically, the exemptions will be reviewed no less than every 5 years.

 The RoHS directive places the responsibility of compliance on the "producer" of the equipment.
 According to RoHS, the "producer" is defined as any person who, irrespective of the selling technique used, including by means of distance communication according to Directive 97/7/EC of the European Parliament and of the Council of 20 May 1997 on the protection of consumers in respect of distance contracts: